-In the Pod definition above the volume v1, which references the PVC created in step 2, is mounted in the pod at /mnt.
+In the Pod definition above volume v1 references the PVC created in step 2, and is mounted in the pod at /mnt.
 In this example a debian image is used for the container but any container image with a shell would work for this example.

 $ kubectl get pods NAME READY STATUS RESTARTS AGE d1 1/1 Running 0 1m

 Execute a shell inside the container and write some contents to a file

 $ kubectl exec -it d1 -- bash [email protected]:/# echo "Hello World!" > /mnt/helloworld [email protected]:/# cat /mnt/helloworld Hello World!

 By writing to /mnt inside the container, the StorageOS volume created by the PVC is being written to.
 If you were to kill the pod and start it again on a new node, the helloworld file would still be avaliable.